MikeCornescu/gce-couchbase-cluster/README.md

 	git clone https://github.com/blendedio/gce-couchbase-cluster couchbase
 	cd couchbase

+### Picking your version

+If you'd like to deploy a Community Server 3.0.1, do:

+	git checkout 3.0.1

+If you'd like to deploy a Community Server 4.0.0, do

+	git checkout 4.0.0

 ### Configuring Google Cloud Platform & project

 First you need to create a project in your Google Cloud Platform, then configure the following settings in **etc/project.conf**: